Sabrina Jalees: Career

 She was a writer for Canada's Got Talent and Fraggle Rock: Back to the Rock.

 In 2020, she appeared in an episode of Canada's Drag Race, as co-judge of a mini-challenge in the episode "The Snow Ball".

-In 2021, she was announced as one of the judges in the upcoming first season of Roast Battle Canada.
+In 2021, she was announced as one of the judges in the first season of Roast Battle Canada.
+In 2023 she debuted as host of Farming for Love.

 Personal life

 Jalees came out as a lesbian and was shunned by her extended Muslim family, an experience she relates in her 2013 Canadian comedy tour, "Brownlisted."
 Her wife, Shauna McCann, is a fashion designer.
 They have a son named Wolfie.